A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture

 \section{Introduction}

 \IEEEPARstart{T}{here} are big agricultural challenges coming.
-The human population is expected to increase significantly in the next decades \cite{united_nations_world_2019}, which will require an estimated global yield increase of 25-70\% \cite{hunter_agriculture_2017}, along with a changing climate bringing additional challenges \cite{tirado_climate_2010} and the need to reduce the environmental impact of agriculture \cite{gebbers_precision_2010}.
+The human population is expected to increase significantly in the next decades \cite{united_nations_world_2019}, which will require an estimated global yield increase of 25-70\% \cite{hunter_agriculture_2017}.
+At the same time, a changing climate brings additional challenges \cite{tirado_climate_2010} and the need to reduce the environmental impact of agriculture \cite{gebbers_precision_2010}.

 Collecting more agricultural data is one path to improving global food production and distribution.
-Remote sensing is an extremely useful tool because it provides a non-destructive and non-intrusive way to monitor agricultural fields simultaneously at a fine level of detail and across wide areas and times.
+Remote sensing is an extremely useful tool for such because it provides a non-destructive and non-intrusive way to monitor agricultural fields simultaneously at a fine level of detail and across wide areas and times.
 This makes it a technology that can be used for fast and targeted interventions at a farm-level \cite{griffin_worldwide_2005}, regional studies of ecological change over time \cite{roughgarden_what_1991}, county-level yield prediction for logistics \cite{fritz_comparison_2019} and international trade decisions \cite{macdonald_global_1980}.
-To achieve these, there are many sources of worldwide satellite imagery freely available to the public and the most popular for agricultural purposes are: Sentinel \cite{torres_gmes_2012, drusch_sentinel-2_2012}, Landsat \cite{roy_landsat8_2014} and MODIS.
-Each of these satellite programs store and manage enormous collections of historical worldwide imagery, e.g. Sentinel added 7.34 PiB of imagery to their archive in 2021 \cite{serco_copernicus_2021}.
+To achieve these, there are many sources of worldwide satellite imagery freely available to the public.
+The most popular for agricultural purposes are: Sentinel \cite{torres_gmes_2012, drusch_sentinel-2_2012}, Landsat \cite{roy_landsat8_2014} and MODIS.
+Each of these satellite programs store and manage enormous collections of historical worldwide imagery e.g. Sentinel added 7.34 PiB of imagery to their archive in 2021 \cite{serco_copernicus_2021}.
 The availability of this data is recognised as a key driver of research \cite{miller_users_2013}.

-Much research has gone into translating these satellite images into agriculturally relevant information \cite{gomez_optical_2016, weiss_remote_2020, kattenborn_review_2021}, and thus applying them across huge areas \cite{kussul_deep_2017}.
-Compared to ground-level images, satellite images have lower spatial resolutions, higher spectral resolution and are typically processed to obtain reflectances (a physical measurement), so these algorithms have typically operated per-pixel, ignoring the contextual or spatial information around them.
-This is in stark contrast with generic computer vision research - and Convolutional Neural Networks (CNNs) in particular - which has always emphasised learning spatial relationships.
-However, the great successes of generic computer vision have encouraged researchers to transfer these popular algorithms to many application areas \citep{beyer_are_2020}, including Earth Observation tasks \citep{ma_deep_2021, brodrick_uncovering_2019}, and we find that this trend has also successfully been adopted for agricultural tasks.